|

 nutritious choices.
 This way your child learns to accept these foods as

 part of their everyday diet.
-Most importantly try to incorporate fruit
+Most importantly incorporate fruit

 and vegetables into your child’s meals.

-of parsnips, potatoes and carrots.
+washed, peeled, chopped, steamed and then liquidised in a liquidiser.
 Make sure the food is blended up to a

 Mealtimes